hbctraining/main/Where to Start/intro.md

 </p>

 It's the same with our local computer.
 While we might keep small data files on our laptop, we don't want to clutter it up with huge data files.
 And this is just thinking about storage!
 Books or data sets need to be organized and kept track of as well.
 You might be able to alphabetize or organize a hundred books on your own but working with >8,000 books would be overwhelming!
 The same goes for our computer.
-To organize billions of basepairs and make sense of our sequencing data we simply need more power.
-The mac laptop I am writing this on has 10 cores.
-In comparison, a high perfomance computing (HPC) cluster might have hundreds of cores.
-That is a lot more power for the big computational work we want to do!
+To organize billions of base pairs and make sense of our sequencing data we simply need more power.
+The mac laptop I am writing this on has 10 cores (a single unit of processing available in our CPU; see below for more information).
+In comparison, a high perfomance computing (HPC) cluster might have hundreds or thousands of cores.
+That is a lot more processing capacity, more in line with the large amount of computational work we want to do!

 Let's take a quick look at the basic architecture of a cluster environment and some cluster-specific jargon.